Open Letter: Senators voice concern bill to end postal strike could violate charter of rights

 Sincerely,

 Hon.
-Diane Griffin
+Diane Griffin, Senator

 and

 Hon.
-Frances Lankin
+Frances Lankin, Senator

 Photo: David Wilson/Flickr